MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-app-design.md

 ## Scalability

 Individual workload components should scale out independently because each has different load patterns.
 The scaling requirements depend on the functionality of the service.
-Some services have a direct effect on users and are expected to scale out aggressively to provide fast response for a positive user experience and performance at all times.
+Some services have a direct effect on users and are expected to scale out aggressively to provide fast response for a positive user experience and performance.

 In the implementation, the services are packaged as Docker containers and deployed by using Helm charts to each stamp.
 They're configured to have the expected Kubernetes requests and limits and a preconfigured automatic scaling rule in place.
 The `CatalogService` and the `BackgroundProcessor` workload components can scale in and scale out individually because both services are stateless.